AmazingMonster/conceptrodon/README.md

 ## Speed
 Many functions are tested against **boost::mp11**.
 If the function being tested is slower than its counterpart, the implementation from **boost::mp11** is used.
 Therefore, This library is generally faster than **boost::mp11**.
 Tests can be found in *tests/unit*.

+A few functions are tested against **kvasir::mpl**.
+Tested functions are optimized similarly as before.
+More tests against **kvasir::mpl** are planned for the future.

 ## Limitation
 This library is only tested with Clang.
 GCC won't compile since explicit specialization inside a struct is still unavailable.
 Workarounds exist, and a GCC-compatible version is planned for the future.

 ## Future
-Descriptions will be gradually added to each function.
-A GCC-compatible version will be added after.
+Each function will be given a description.
+A GCC-compatible version of the library will be added after.
+Tests against **kvasir::mpl** will be gradually added.

 ## Install
 Since this is a header-only library, you can download it to your project and use it like your own headers.